KylerAKAnderson/muver/docs/manual.md

 ```

 ## Functions
-All of muvers functions may be accessed using its command line interface.
+All of MuVers functions may be accessed using its command line interface.
 General usage is as follows:

 ```
 muver COMMAND [OPTIONS] [ARGS]...